bcTornado608/CopperEssentials/README.md

 **CopperEssentials provides:**
 - Copper tools that can save you tons of time:
   - Copper Pickaxe - Dig 3x3x3!
 Never spend hours mining or clearing away a mountain for your beautiful house!
-  - (TODO) Copper Shovel - Same as above!
+  - Copper Shovel - Same as above!
   - Copper Axe - Cut down the entire tree with one click!
   - (TODO) Copper Hoe - Harvest crops and replant with one click!
   - (TODO) Copper Bucket - Contain up to 8 unit of liquid!
 Fluid engineering has never been easier!